PowerNukkitX/PowerNukkitX/blob/en-us/README.md

 *  PowerNukkitX requires a minimum Java version of 17

+* Add: If your server cannot install Java17, you can also use the [BootStrap](https://ci.lt-name.com/job/PowerNukkitX/job/master/) that we provide

 Join US:

 * [Discord](https://discord.gg/j7UwsaNu4V)

 What's new in PowerNukkitX?
 Let's See：

-* Support for 1.18.10 protocol (under refinement).
+1. Support for 1.18.10 protocol (under refinement).
-* Native support for 384 height limits (Currently only the main world, the rest are limited to 256 blocks).
+2. Native support for 384 height limits (Currently only the main world, the rest are limited to 256 blocks).
-* Native support for The Nether world, no need to install additional plug-in patches, etc.
+3. Native support for The Nether world, no need to install additional plug-in patches, etc.
+4. Native support for vanilla commands and command block, etc. (under refinement)
+5. Built-in [Terra](https://github.com/PolyhedralDev/Terra) generator (if you have questions [click here to view](https://doc.powernukkitx.cn/en-us/faq/Terra_faq.html)) .
-* Todo...
+6. Todo...

 ---